Experiential education: Foundations

-John Dewey was an educator, but he was foremost a philosopher.
-His interests included political philosophy, metaphysics, epistemology, aesthetics, logic, and philosophy of education.
-Political philosophy was one of his many philosophical interests.
-He saw weaknesses in both the traditional and progressive styles of education.
-He explains in length his criticisms of both forms of education in his book, Experience & Education (1938).
-In essence, he did not believe that they met the goals of education, which he defined as obtaining freedom of thought.

 Dewey advocated that education be based upon the quality of experience.
 For an experience to be educational, Dewey believed that certain parameters had to be met, the most important of which is that the experience has continuity and interaction.
 Continuity is the idea that the experience comes from and leads to other experiences, in essence propelling the person to learn more.
 Interaction is when the experience meets the internal needs or goals of a person.
 Dewey also categorizes experiences as possibly being mis-educative and non-educative.
 A mis-educative experience is one that stops or distorts growth for future experiences.
-A non-educative experience is one in which a person has not done any reflection and so has obtained nothing for mental growth that is lasting (Experience & Education, Dewey).
+A non-educative experience is one in which a person has not done any reflection and so has obtained nothing for mental growth that is lasting.

-In addition to the notions raised by Dewey, recent research has shown that experiential learning does not replace traditional methods of learning but supplements it in the form of laboratory and clinical learning to offer additional skills, perspectives, and understanding of relationships.
-Instead, experiential learning is designed to improve one's understanding by giving one the freedom to explore and find the learning path that is most suitable for them.